andreasgrv/website/content/posts/education_in_greece.md

 	1. You simply aren't mature enough to write a proper essay before high school in your native language, let alone in a foreign one.
-	2. Foreign universities require you take the language exam 1-2 years prior to your application, this means that your certificate is useless for applications to foreign universities by the time you reach the right age.
+	2. Foreign universities require you take the language exam 1-2 years prior to your application.
+This means that your certificate is useless for applications to foreign universities by the time you reach the right age.
 	3. Greek public schools already teach basic English language lessons as a primary foreign language